PhanhotboY/PhanhotboY/README.md

 # Hi 👋 I am Phan Nguyen!
-I am a Web Developer, where I specialize in Develop a secure API using NodeJS (ExpressJS) with TypeScript.
+I am a Web Developer, where I specialize in Developing a secure API using NodeJS (ExpressJS) with TypeScript.

-- 🌐 Visit my [project](https://shopee-of-phan.vercel.app/) for more information and to get in touch.
+- 🌐 Visit my [Terminal Portfolio](https://phanhotboy.github.io/terminal-portfolio/) for more information and to get in touch.

 ---